tobybear/ZillaLib/README.md

 ## Games using ZillaLib

 See [Games.md](Games.md) for a list.
-These can be played directly in the web browser or downloaded, and come with full source code in the same license as ZillaLib.
+These can be played directly in the web browser or downloaded, and come with full source code under the same license as ZillaLib.

 ## Sample Code

 See the [ZillaLibSamples](//github.com/schellingb/ZillaLibSamples) repository for short and easy to understand sample code for almost all features.

+## Tutorials

+See the [tutorials listing](https://zillalib.github.io/tutorials/) on the ZillaLib website.

 ## ZillaLib Features
 Here's a list of features provided by the ZillaLib.